Morfo-si/bellwether/content/post/the-obstacle-is-the-way.md

 +++

-[“The Obstacle is the Way”](https://amzn.to/3RiPkNp) was the book that introduced me to Stoicism and perhaps is responsible for bringing this ancient philosophy to a new generation.
+<a href="https://amzn.to/3RiPkNp" rel="nofollow" target="_blank">“The Obstacle is the Way” was the book that introduced me to Stoicism and perhaps is responsible for bringing this ancient philosophy to a new generation.
 I have recommended it multiple times and referred to it whenever I am giving friends and family advice about their personal or work-related challenges, as well as for my own day-to-day challenges.
 Holiday’s ability to distill Stoic principles into practical advice has been invaluable in helping me and those around me navigate obstacles with a more positive and resilient outlook.

 > "We forget: In life, it doesn’t matter what happens to you or where you came from.
 It matters what you do with what happens and what you’ve been given."